PhilipVigus/CV/README.md

 *Welfare Benefits Administrator*

 - First point of contact for clients engaging with the service, helping to understand their needs and how the service could help them
-- Maintaining electronic and paper records, ensuring accuracy as these were often used as the basis for legal processes and procedures
+- Maintaining electronic and paper records, ensuring accuracy as these were often used as the basis for legal proceedings

 **Noah's Ark Children's Hospice** (May 2016 – January 2018)